NFT-DAO/Governance-HOLON/05-Our-Values/Documents/Charter/Draft-Charter.md

 ## 04 - Rules of Engagement: pertaining to how holons work and how members can expect to engage within them.

+> **Contractors**

+> > IDO needs “contractors” to accomplish physical tasks such as writing a code, educating a partner or leading the PR activity of IDO project.
+IDO selects a contractor by accepting a proposal.

 | References / Sources |
 |---|
 | 1 - Sample DAO Charter |